DhruvSharma292003/delta-first/README.md

 # delta-first
-this is first git project
+This is first git project.